Ouranosinc/Magpie/docs/authentication.rst

 Network Token Delete Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following describes how a client can delete a :term:`Network Token` for Node B assuming that they have an account and are logged in to Node A.
+The following describes how a client can delete a :term:`Network Token` for `Node B` assuming that they have an account and are logged in to `Node A`.

-This flow is almost identical to the Network Token Request Flow.
+This flow is almost identical to the :ref:`Network Token Request Flow`.

 .. raw:: html
     :file: _static/network-token-delete-flow.html